How to Win Bids on Government Contracts Part 3

 Assuming you have zero experience working on government projects, our law firm can help strengthen your bid proposal by focusing on successful work you have performed on commercial projects in the past.
 If you have experience on similar projects outside of government contracts, this should be featured in your bid package as well.
 At the end of the day, the government agency wants to know all of the applicant's strength and weaknesses.
 They want to know everything from how your business operates to whether or not your business aligns with the specific needs of the project.

 For more information on bidding on government contracts, please read sections four, five, and six.
-If you are interested in partnering with a law firm that specializes in procuring government contracts, Cotney Construction Law is here to assist you.
+If you are interested in partnering with a law firm that specializes in procuring government contracts, Cotney Attorneys & Consultants is here to assist you.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.